pyca/cryptography/docs/hazmat/backends/openssl.rst

 .. note::

-    As of OpenSSL 1.1.1d the built-in CSPRNG is fork-safe by default.
+    As of OpenSSL 1.1.1d its CSPRNG is fork-safe by default.
     ``cryptography`` does not compile or load the custom engine on these versions.